Skip to content

 Parameters:

-• stimulus: The stimulus to add to the interaction
+• stimulus: The new stimulus to set for the interaction

 addMessage(message: Message): void